 While applying for a private lender mortgage you will be required to state why you need the money.
 Private lenders are usually quite lenient and will accept most reasonable responses.
 Some popular responses include:

-People who cannot qualify for a low interest rate loan at a bank are the kind of clients that private lenders seek out.
+People who cannot qualify for a low-interest rate loan at a bank are the kind of clients that private lenders seek out.
 Our private lender network can provide mortgages to people who have been turned down by banks.

 Ontario is a province located in the southern part of Canada and shared a border with the US.
-The Ontario real estate market is the subject of much political debate as city of Toronto and surrounding cities have experienced double digit growth in real estate prices for the past few years.
+The Ontario real estate market is the subject of much political debate as the city of Toronto and surrounding cities have experienced double-digit growth in real estate prices for the past few years.
 Many people in Ontario are turning to private real estate lending to generate extra income.
 Ontario is known as an economic powerhouse in Canada and is one of the most desirable places to live in the country.